kyung-lee-official/nestjs-control-panel/README.md

-# Product Requirement Document
+# Architecture and Design

+This system implements monolithic architecture.
+However, accounts are separated into two sub-systems.

+The internal account system is used for internal organization **members**, and the external account system (optional) is used for external **users**, note that we use **members** and **users** to differentiate the two.

+This pattern reduces security risks and improves compliance, it's also easier to maintain and scale.

-## server-settings
+## Internal Members

+### member-server-settings

 -   [x] Allow or block public sign ups.
 -   [ ] Allow or block Google sign ups.

-## auth
+### member-auth

 -   [x] Seed.
-If a user accesses the sign up page, the sign up page should send a `GET /auth/isSeeded` request to check if at least one user exists, if at least one user already exists, return `{ "isSeeded": true }`, frontend then redirects to the sign in page.
+If a member accesses the sign up page, the sign up page should send a `GET /auth/isSeeded` request to check if at least one member exists, if at least one member already exists, return `{ "isSeeded": true }`, frontend then redirects to the sign in page.
-        If frontend sends a `GET /auth/seed` request, check if at least one user exists, if at least one user already exists, return `400` bad request.
+        If frontend sends a `GET /auth/seed` request, check if at least one member exists, if at least one member already exists, return `400` bad request.
-        If no user exists, create a new user, `email` saved as lower case.
-Create an `admin` role, assign the role to the user.
-Create an `everyone` group, and assign the user as the group owner.
-Create a `default` role, any newly created user will be assigned to this role and can't be removed from it.
+        If no member exists, create a new member, `email` saved as lower case.
+Create an `admin` role, assign the role to the member.
+Create an `everyone` group, and assign the member as the group owner.
+Create a `default` role, any newly created member will be assigned to this role and can't be removed from it.
--   [ ] Sign up a new user, `email` saved in lower case, `CREATE_USER` permission required， and assign the user to the `everyone` group.
+-   [ ] Sign up a new member, `email` saved in lower case, `CREATE_MEMBER` permission required， and assign the member to the `everyone` group.
--   [x] Users must sign in to apply any operations after the server is seeded.
+-   [x] Members must sign in to apply any operations after the server is seeded.
 -   [x] Check if sign-up is available

-### Google OAuth
+#### Google OAuth

 Make sure your dev server is able to connect to Google's OAuth server (use Proxifier if needed).